Saturday, October 02, 2004

 The Rooming House

-At the corner of Greene St. and 5th St. is this old laundromat/rooming house.
+At the corner of Greene St. and 4th is this old laundromat/rooming house.
 Around the side are obscure painted signs indicating that everything from TV's to newspapers to fishing bait might have at one time been sold on the lower level.
 However, the top is a series of apartments configured in such a way as to make a person think this had once been a rooming house.

 Normally sealed up tight as a drum, one day somebody thoughtfully kicked out the plywood covering the lower level entry.
 It took a few weeks for it to be sealed up again, but that was enough time to give it a looking over.
 As you walked through the doorway, this was the first thing you saw.
 Clearly, a dangerous wooden structure (rather than the preferred concrete or metal), but the stairs were very beckoning.
 I rarely explore alone, 'cause there's safety in numbers.
 But, also, it's useful to have someone around to run out and call 911 when their partner falls through the floor.
 That's a joke.
 Sorta.